Battle of Almonacid: End of the battle

 The French had already taken 2,500 losses and did not continue active pursuit beyond Mora.
 The defeated Spanish army was able to take the Andalusia highway and arrive in good order at Manzanares.
 However, on arriving there, false rumours that enemy forces were in Valdepeñas (Ciudad Real) caused many of the Spanish to disperse, not stopping until they got to the Sierra Morena.
 Spanish losses did not exceed 4,000 men, including those who were killed, wounded and imprisoned.
-However, among the dead was the commander of the infantry regiment of the first division, Colonel Vicente Martínez, and among the wounded was the colonel of the Granada dragoons, Diego Ballesteros, who remained a prisoner.
+However, among the dead was the commander of the infantry regiment of the first division, Colonel Vicente Martínez, and among the wounded was the colonel of the Granada dragoons, Diego Ballesteros, who remained a prisoner in France until the end of the war.

 Aftermath

 The Spanish campaign in late 1809 proceeded with the second Madrid offensive in the Battle of Tamames.

 Legacy

 To commemorate this military feat, a royal decree of 30 May 1816 created a military medal with the following inscription in the centre: "From Fernando VII", and around the edge: "In Almonacid, 11th August 1809").